tebelorg/TLE/README.md

 - first row labelling the header fields desired in the output
 - second row specifying which column in input to grab data
-- UPPER, LOWER, TITLE, SENTENCE case formatting for text
+- use UPPER, LOWER, TITLE, SENTENCE for formatting case

-For database input, provide input file in below format for script to autoload
+For database input, provide input file in below format for script to read from database

 TA.ETL_COMMENTS|DB_SERVER|DB_USER|DB_PASSWORD|DB_NAME|DB_TABLE
 :--------------|:--------|:------|:----------|:------|:-------